blueabeer/cybersecurity-home-lab-nmap/README.md

 - How open ports can expose services to potential threats
 - Importance of network segmentation in security

-# Security Insight
-Open ports and exposed services can be entry points for attackers if not properly secured or monitored.

 # Skills
 - Network Scanning & Reconnaissance